On this page

-- Inside Look at Online LVN Programs in Los Angeles
+Online LVN Programs in Los Angeles: Key Information

 LVN programs in L.A. provide students with on-campus and online learning opportunities in the fast-growing vocational nursing sector.
 Find a school near you and learn how to get started today.

-When patients need basic care, healthcare facilities in Los Angeles rely on LVNs to give them the help they need.
-If you have a passion for helping others and have been thinking about becoming part of the nursing profession, earning a Licensed Vocational Nurse certification is the quickest way to get your foot in the door and build a solid foundation of nursing knowledge.
+When patients need basic care, healthcare facilities in Los Angeles turn to licensed vocational nurses, or LVNs, to give them the help they need.
+If you have a passion for helping others and have been thinking about becoming part of the nursing profession, earning LVN certification is a relatively fast and affordable way to get your foot in the door and build a solid foundation of nursing knowledge.
 LVN programs in Los Angeles provide access to the latest information on medical care for children, seniors, and others who rely on nurses for care.

-Keep reading for information about campus-based and online LVN programs in Los Angeles, including what specific programs entail, the skills you will learn throughout the program, and the salary you may earn after graduation.
+This guide provides information about campus-based and online LVN programs in Los Angeles, including what specific programs entail, the skills you will learn throughout the program, and the job prospects you can expect after you graduate.

 College Spotlights: Best LVN Programs in Los Angeles

 An integral part of the healthcare system, LVNs are required to receive specialized training that will prepare them for the demands of the job.
-To help you find LVN programs in Los Angeles that will provide proper training to enter the field, we have compiled a list of the best state-approved programs in the area for 2022.
-These schools were chosen based on their accreditation, affordability, and support services for students.
+To help you find LVN programs in Los Angeles that will provide proper training to enter the field, we have compiled a list of a few of the best state-approved programs in the area for 2023.
+We chose these schools based on their accreditation, affordability, learning flexibility, and support services for students.
 Continue reading to get information on some of the top schools on our curated list.
+Even if you don’t apply to any of these schools, they can still provide a framework of what to look for when doing your own research.

 American Career College

-American Career College offers an LVN diploma program designed to prepare students for entry-level positions in diverse healthcare settings such as medical clinics, long-term care facilities, and acute care hospitals.
-To help them prepare for the rigors of the job, as well as the National Council Licensure Examination (NCLEX), students are taught the skills they will need, including how to administer medication to patients, take vital signs, collect samples that are used for routine testing, and monitor how patients respond to different medications and treatments.
+American Career College offers an LVN diploma program designed to prepare students for entry-level positions in diverse healthcare settings such as long-term care facilities, medical clinics, and acute care hospitals.
+To help them prepare for the rigors of the job, as well as the National Council Licensure Examination (NCLEX), students are taught the skills they will need, including how to take vital signs, administer medication to patients, collect samples that are used for routine testing, and monitor how patients respond to different medications and treatments.
 To teach these skills, the program requires that students complete a curriculum made up of four modules (Introduction to Client-Centered Care, Care of the Client with Health Care Deviations I, Care of the Client with Health Care Deviations II, and Advanced Client-Centered Care).
-This curriculum lasts 13 weeks for students who enroll on weekdays and 20 weeks for students who attend evenings and weekends.
-After completing these modules, students take a licensing examination preparation course where they get the opportunity to review the concepts that they’ve learned.
+This curriculum can be completed in 13 weeks for students who enroll on weekdays and 20 weeks for students who attend evenings and weekends.
+After completing these modules, students take a licensing examination preparation course where they get the opportunity to review the concepts that they’ve learned and prepare for the NCLEX-PN.

 Marian College

-The vocational nursing diploma program at Marian College prepares people for an LVN career through a combination of lectures, demonstrations, research, and clinical practice.
+The vocational nursing diploma program at Marian College prepares people for an LVN career through a combination of lectures, demonstrations, research, and experiential learning.
 Students must complete 1,534 clock hours, which includes coursework that covers nursing theory, patient care provided to people throughout the lifespan, and basic nursing skills.
+More than half of this instruction will include clinical practice.
 The program takes about 14 months to complete for students who attend on a weekday schedule and 18 months for students who attend during the weekend.
 To graduate, students are required to earn at least a C average in their classes.
 Marian College graduates go on to work in hospitals, long-term care facilities, private doctor’s offices, and clinics.
 The program is accredited by the Accrediting Bureau of Health Education Schools and approved by the Board of Vocational Nursing and Psychiatric Technicians.

 Angeles College

-As of 2019, Angeles College’s vocational nursing program boasts a 100 percent NCLEX pass rate, thanks to its rigorous 1,800-hour curriculum that includes lectures (706 hours), laboratory work (176 hours), and clinical experiences (918 hours).
-The program takes 52 weeks to complete for full-time students who attend during the day, while part-time students who attend during the weekend can finish in 72 weeks.
-No matter where students choose to attend, they learn about nursing fundamentals, which include principles of caring, nursing processes, patient education, and the ethical and legal considerations for people in the nursing field.
-Additionally, students take coursework on anatomy, physiology, pharmacology, rehabilitation nursing, and mental health nursing.
-By the time students graduate, they can use critical thinking skills when making nursing decisions and perform basic patient care ethically and compassionately.
+As of 2021, Angeles College’s vocational nursing program boasts an NCLEX-PN first-time pass rate of greater than 75% for each quarter.
+In addition to accepting quality students, one reason for this success is Angeles College’s rigorous 1,800-hour curriculum that includes lectures (706 hours), laboratory work (176 hours), and clinical experiences (918 hours).
+The program takes 52 weeks to complete for full-time students who attend during the day.
+Part-time students who attend during the weekend can finish in 72 weeks.
+No matter where students choose to attend, they learn about nursing fundamentals, which include principles of caring, patient education, nursing processes, and the ethical and legal considerations for people in the nursing field.
+Additionally, students take coursework on anatomy, pharmacology, physiology, rehabilitation nursing, and mental health nursing.
+By the time students graduate, they can use critical thinking skills when making nursing decisions and perform basic patient care in an ethical and compassionate manner.

 List of State Approved LVN Programs in Los Angeles